-Anne holds a PhD in Educational Psychology and MEd by Research from Monash University, along with a MSc and a BSocSc in Communication Science from The University of Indonesia.
+Anne holds a PhD in Educational Psychology and MEd by Research from Monash University, along with a MSc and BSocSc in Communication Studies from The University of Indonesia.
 She has received a number of awards and scholarships throughout her academic journey, including the Mollie Holman Doctoral Medal for the best PhD thesis in education.
-Anne has been working in educational projects in Australia and Indonesia focusing on teacher motivation, teacher education, vocational education, assessment and curriculum.Read more
+Anne has been working in a range of government-funded, consultancy and grant-based educational research in the Asia-Pacific Region.
+Her research interests include teacher motivation, teacher education, teacher professional development, religious tolerance education, and educational policy.

 This study expanded on the original FIT-Choice theoretical framework by integrating several culturally specific factors relevant to the Indonesian setting.
 ‘Second job’ (opportunity to work at another job), ‘religious influences’ (influence from religion to enter teacher education), ‘tuition fee for teacher education’ (cheaper tuition), ‘admission into teacher education’ (less competitive entry), ‘time for teacher education’ (shorter, less waiting time to get a job) and ‘media dissuasion’ (mass media influence to not choose teaching) were all effectively measured by new subscales and were found to be relevant.